flyinggrizzly/plamotracker2/README.md

 If you run `bin/rails cold_storage:freeze`, the app will save out all your kit data, with stable references to their associations via non-database-ID anchors, to a JSON file in `cold_storage/DATE/kits__DATETIME.json`.

-`bin/rails cold_storage:prune[n]` removes all saved data, save for `n` entries.
+- `bin/rails cold_storage:prune[n]` removes all saved data, save for `n` entries.

-`bin/rails cold_storage:update` removes all saved data and saves one new entry.
+- `bin/rails cold_storage:update` removes all saved data and saves one new entry.

-`bin/rails cold_storage:commit` does the same, and commits that change to git.
+- `bin/rails cold_storage:commit` does the same, and commits that change to git.
+- `bin/rails cold_storage:thaw` reseeds the database with non-kit data (like producers etc), and hydrates all the kit data in `cold_storage` into the database.
+Uses guids to prevent duplication.

+#### Storing ColdStorage on Github separate from the application

+I have my `./cold_storage` dir set up as a submodule in a private repo, to separate it from this public repo.

+To do this yourself, create a repository for yourself, for example `plamotracker-cold_storage`, and add it as a
+submodule: `% git submodule add git@github.com:GITHUB_USERNAME/plamotracker-cold_storage cold_storage` in the root of the project.

+Then running `% bin/rails cold_storage:freeze cold_storage:thaw` operates on the data in the submodule, and I can push and pull that to Github separtely from the app.

 ## Philosophy